 It is not necessary to directly employ all staff who deliver your NDIS funded supports.
 You can choose to have a combination of NDIA registered providers, staff you directly employ and other service providers with different funding arrangements for each.

-By self-employing you will have additional responsibilities around tax, superannuation, insurances, pay rates, and criminal record checks, etc. You can use another type of business to manage these employer responsibilities for you.
+By self-employing you will have additional responsibilities around tax, superannuation, insurances, pay rates, and criminal record checks, and NDIS Worker Screening Checks, etc. You can use another type of business to manage these employer responsibilities for you.

 For further information visit ndis.gov.au/participant/self-managing-budgets and read about the responsibilities of self-managing budgets in your plan.